Description of Historic Place

 The Riverside Consolidated School consists of a three storey wood shingled building constructed in 1905, situated on a large schoolyard bounded by a branch of the Shepody River and Water Street in the Village of Riverside-Albert.

-Riverside Consolidated School Provincial Historic Site is recognized for its architectural and historical significance that represents an important movement in public education and the valuable community contributions of local benefactor Abner Reid McClelan (1830-1917), a former Canadian Senator and Lieutenant-Governor of New Brunswick from 1896 until 1902.
+Riverside Consolidated School Provincial Heritage Place is recognized for its architectural and historical significance that represents an important movement in public education and the valuable community contributions of local benefactor Abner Reid McClelan (1830-1917), a former Canadian Senator and Lieutenant-Governor of New Brunswick from 1896 until 1902.

 At the turn of the 20th century, “consolidation” of Canadian rural schools was seen as a solution to the problem of inconsistent education levels in some rural areas.
 Due to the influence of Montreal tobacco millionaire Sir William MacDonald, who advocated and funded the establishment of consolidated schools with manual training and domestic science throughout Canada, the idea of consolidation took root in New Brunswick.
 Following MacDonald’s example, Senator McClelan donated $5000 (1/4 of the total cost) towards construction of the building, under the condition that the school provide manual training, household science and nature work that included individual student gardens.